 WARNING: This story contains graphic details that may not be suitable for all readers.

-The trial of an Oak Bay man accused of murdering his two young daughters resumed Tuesday, with the defendant’s defence cross-examining the girls’ mother.
+The trial of an Oak Bay man accused of murdering his two young daughters resumed Monday with heartbreaking testimony from the slain girls’ mother.

-WATCH: (April 16, 2019) Trial begins for Oak Bay father accused of killing daughters
+WATCH: Trial of father accused of killing daughters sees surveillance video

 The court has previously heard that Berry was found naked and seriously injured in the bathtub of his home when police arrived to conduct a welfare check on the girls.